istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

     EOF
     {{< /text >}}

-1. Create an `ServiceEntry` to allow access to an external HTTPS service:
+1. Create a `ServiceEntry` to allow access to an external HTTPS service:

     {{< text bash >}}
     $ cat <<EOF | istioctl create -f -